-It's a topic of conversation we see pop up in forums and Facebook groups regarding PCV system goo and the concern with how it's dangerous.
-We had posted this earlier in the year but it's still relevant information.
+It's a topic of conversation that we see popping up in forums and Facebook groups regarding PCV system goo and the concern with how it's dangerous.
+We had posted this earlier in the year, but it's still relevant information.
 The photo is from my 2012 STi with >60k miles, stock at the time, and 60% of the miles are from a 6 mile commute to work every day.
 It's funny how a few pics and some disgust can grow into a farce.
 Not picking on anyone specifically here, this internet folklore goes back to the beginning of car forums and the ease of posting digital images.
 The misinformation has become so prominent, some product marketing has even used it as part of their marketing campaign; protect your engine from harmful 'goo'!
-I recommend avoid such product suppliers as they are either preying on fear, or don't understand the process their own product is involved in.
+I recommend avoiding such product suppliers, as they are either preying on fear or don't understand the process their own product is involved in.